Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 Breagar was developped with WeiDU (2.07 to 2.24) and should be compatible with other WeiDU mods.
 It was designed for Leonardo's Big World Project and should be compatible with BGT in all constellations.

+-Breagar is compatible with any "skip SoD" tweak in EET: he will spawn in BGII when he was in party upon facing Sarevok in Undercity no matter the game transition.

+-For v9.0.0 and later, the mod is compatible but independent on the Worldmap Mod, i.e. the Breagar Mod will work with the Worldmap Mod independent on whether it is  installed before or after, but the Worldmap Mod is not needed to see the new area added by Breagar on the games' worldmaps.

+-Note: the use of the Item Patcher that makes Breagar's items droppable might lead to incompatibilities in the game because some of Breagar's undroppable items are expected on him for quest and story porgress.

 ***************************************************************************************************************